Orangery or Conservatory?

 If you have more space available, a T-shaped building style might suit you better.
 This design compromises a Victorian, Edwardian or Georgian orangery - then adds an additional projection.

 T-shaped orangery extensions are ideal if you want to create two distinct spaces - a lounge attached to a narrow dining area, for example.
-Your Ultra Installer will be able to help with the design.
+Your Ultra Installer can help with the design.

 The following Ultraframe orangery extensions can be built in the T-shaped style: